 About "Pinyin Joe"

 Hi, thanks for visiting!
 This site started out as a simple page with a couple of screen shots to help out a few friends.
-I never thought it would become so popular all around the world, but then again I still don't know why Microsoft makes this so hard for us.
+I never thought it would become so popular all around the world, but then again I still don't know why Microsoft and others have to make this so difficult.

 I became fanatic about Pinyin input methods when I had the opportunity to market and support the TianMa system for DOS in the mid-eighties.
 With the best Pinyin phrase-based systems, you can type incredibly fast while the system guesses what you mean with well over 90% accuracy, rising to 100% as it learns from you.